An Adaptive Subdomain Coupling Approach in Domain Decomposition for Multiphase Porous Media Flow: Adaptively coupled domain decomposition method

-A feasible solution is to dynamically merge existing subdomains into larger subdomains during the simulation and define subproblems within these newly formed, larger subdomains.
+Domain decomposition methods (DDM) are naturally well-suited for parallel computing, as they divide the computational domain into multiple subdomains, each of which is managed by one or more processes.
+The basic idea behind the adaptively coupled domain decomposition method (ADDM) is to dynamically merge existing subdomains into larger subdomains during the simulation process, defining subproblems within these newly formed, larger subdomains.
 These subproblems are then solved collaboratively by all the processes originally responsible for the smaller subdomains.
-This approach not only preserves important coupling relationships between subdomains but also better captures strong local nonlinear characteristics.
-We refer to this as the adaptively coupled domain decomposition method (ADDM).
-This method is expected to enhance the convergence of single-level ASM while maintaining parallel efficiency.
-The strategy of dynamically coupling subdomains for solving during the reservoir simulation is based on three fundamental observations: \begin{enumerate} \item Effectively addressing strong local nonlinearities in the global problem is key to improving convergence performance. \item Regions with strong nonlinearities (e.g., the advancing fluid fronts near wells when they begin operation) are typically localized, occupying relatively small areas within the entire computational domain, and these regions change dynamically throughout the simulation. \item Most linear and nonlinear solving algorithms can sustain high parallel efficiency when using a small number of processes. \end{enumerate} Therefore, if the simulation can accurately identify those strongly nonlinear regions that cause convergence difficulties and couple the relevant subdomains to define subproblems on them, then the solutions of these subproblems will better approximate the local solutions of the global problem.
-Using these solutions as preconditioners or initial guesses for the global problem can significantly improve convergence.
-Furthermore, since each coupled region remains relatively small compared to the overall computational domain, solving them can maintain high computational efficiency.
+The strategy of dynamically coupling subdomains during reservoir simulation is based on three fundamental observations: \begin{enumerate} \item Effectively addressing strong local nonlinearities in the global problem is crucial for improving convergence performance. \item Regions with strong nonlinearities (e.g., the advancing fluid fronts near wells when fluid injection begins) are typically localized, occupying relatively small areas within the entire computational domain, and they evolve dynamically throughout the simulation. \item Most linear and nonlinear solving algorithms achieve significantly higher parallel efficiency with a smaller number of processes, such as tens to hundreds, compared to when the number of processes increases to thousands or tens of thousands, where efficiency tends to decrease rapidly. \end{enumerate} This method of dynamically coupling subdomains in a nonlinear manner preserves the essential coupling relationships between them.
+As a result, it is anticipated that an appropriate coupling pattern will effectively capture the nonlinear characteristics of the global problem.
+Consequently, treating the problems defined on these newly formed subdomains as initial values or preconditioners can significantly improve the convergence performance of the global problem, in comparison to the classical single-level ASM.
+Furthermore, since regions with strong nonlinearities are typically localized, the number of subdomains requiring coupled solving is generally small.
+Therefore, solving the problems within these coupled regions tends to achieve high parallel efficiency.